 While this cookie is active, Preview sessions will be recorded for the Admin when they navigate the site or app associated with their FullStory account.
 While Preview session recording is active and an Admin is browsing their own site, a hide-able banner will be inserted at the top of the the page that will look something like this:

-As you can see, this banner includes several buttons we will discuss now.
+As you can see, this banner includes several buttons.

 Once you have completed testing of any new recording rules, you can simply let your Preview Mode cookie expire or you can exit preview mode by clicking the “End Preview Mode” button.

 Hopefully Preview Mode leaves you feeling more empowered than ever to properly manage your privacy settings in FullStory.
-If you would like to review more information on Private by Default and FullStory's Element Recording Rules, please check out this article.
+If you would like to learn more about Private by Default and FullStory's Element Recording Rules, please check out this article.